isawalhi/webpack-module-federation-types-plugin/README.md

   * [Feature comparison tables](#feature-comparison-tables)
 <!-- TOC -->

+This package is a modified version of the [@cloudbeds/webpack-module-federation-types-plugin](https://github.com/cloudbeds/webpack-module-federation-types-plugin) with additional features and improvements.

 # module-federation-types-plugin

 This package exposes a Webpack plugin and a node CLI command `make-federated-types`.